1. Green kit kat, the current favourite

 7. Colour drench with gloss squares

 Pick one bold colour and commit: burgundy, cobalt or butter yellow in a gloss square.
-Browse by colour, from blues to pinks, to find yours.
+Browse by colour, from blue splashback tiles to pinks, or go moody with black splashback tiles behind brass tapware.

 Not sure which style suits your kitchen?
 Start with our guide to the best tiles for a kitchen splashback, or browse the full splashback tiles collection.